What is Gallbladder Removal Surgery?

 Gallstones causing Biliary Fistula

 The gallstone that has passed into the common bile duct can rarely cause a perforation in the CBD.
 This can trigger a bile leak which may flow into the abdomen cavity.
-It has to be noted that this is an extremely rare event.
+This is an extremely rare event.

 Gallstones causing Duodenitis